 • Minimal reliance on discretionary consumer spending

-Incorporating defensive equities into your portfolio ensures exposure to stable cash flow and upside potential in crisis conditions.
-While they may not generate explosive growth in bull markets, they offer resilience when capital preservation matters most.
+Adding defensive equities to your portfolio gives you exposure to stable cash flow and real upside potential in crisis conditions.
+They won’t generate explosive growth when markets are running hot, but they offer the resilience you need when capital preservation is the priority.

-For even greater wartime protection, consider allocating to defense-focused ETFs or global equity funds that overweight defensive sectors and geographies with geopolitical neutrality, such as Switzerland and Singapore.
+For even greater wartime protection, consider allocating to defense-focused ETFs or global equity funds that overweight defensive sectors and geographies with genuine geopolitical neutrality, Switzerland and Singapore being prime examples.

 Best Defense Stocks